Eleonor Bindman: Transcriptions and recordings

 Bindman's first major transcription effort was an arrangement of Night on Bald Mountain, published by Carl Fischer Music in 1998, which she included in her debut recording of works by Modest Mussorgsky.
 Inspired by Liszt’s operatic paraphrases, she later transcribed Tchaikovsky’s Waltz from Eugene Onegin.

 She formed a piano duo partnership with Susan Sobolewski under the name Duo Vivace in the 1990s.

 Bindman transcribed and arranged J.S.
 Bach's Brandenburg Concertos for piano in 2014, as the Brandenburg Duets.
 She recorded them together with Jenny Lin in 2018.
 In 2019, she created Stepping Stones to Bach, a set of easy-intermediate arrangements of Bach's orchestral and choral masterpieces. followed by 6 Suites, based on Bach's cello suites, in 2020.
 The recording reached #7 on the Traditional Classical Billboard Charts.
 2022 saw the completion of another large-scale arrangement to complement the Brandenburg Duets: Orchestral Suites for Piano Duet, recorded with Susan Sobolewski.

 Teaching and publications

 Bindman has taught piano, chamber music, music theory and history privately and in music schools including The Essex Conservatory, Ramapo College, Kaufman Music Center and The 92nd Street Y. She has also published educational articles through her website and on social media platforms.
 Her published sheet music includes a set of recital pieces called An American Calendar.

+Classical For Kids

+Eleonor Bindman launched a new initiative called “Classical For Kids” with the purpose of making it easier for parents to introduce classical music to children.
+The project includes a focus on curated streaming playlists and social media built to encourage listening at home.